 And once we solved all of these problems, I saw how truly valuable this information was and just couldn’t keep it to myself (and the select group of students blessed enough to take this class live).

-I Combined The Best From The Live Class Into An Easy, On-Demand Streaming eCourse!
+I Combined The Best From The Live Class Into An Easy, On-Demand Streaming eBook!

-So I decided to compile all of the wisdom, tips, advice and fun of our Lacto-Fermentation live class into a convenient on-demand eCourse, and offer it to you at a deeply discounted price.
-It is a 155-page, 23-lesson eCookbook adventure guide, 24 streaming video set, and learning community all in one.
+So I decided to compile all of the wisdom, tips, advice and fun of our Lacto-Fermentation live class into a convenient on-demand eBook, and offer it to you at a deeply discounted price.
+It is a 155-page, 23-lesson eCookbook adventure guide, and 5 streaming video set all in one.

 There’s no need to pay big money for a live class, show up at specific times, or rush through the program to keep up with other students.
 You proceed at your own pace, make just the recipes that interest you the most, and build your confidence as you go.